SmartPracticeschool/llSPS-INT-3372-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 # llSPS-INT-3372-Predicting-Life-Expectancy-using-Machine-Learning
 Predicting Life Expectancy using Machine Learning

-A remote internship project offerd by SmartBridge
+A remote internship project offered by SmartBridge

 This project “Predicting Life Expectancy using Machine Learning” is  an web application that predict the expected average life span of people of a given country based on various features.
 This project is built using IBM services(Watson studio, Node Red, Watson machine learning).